sshh12/StockMarketML/README.md

 ##### CollectData

-This script gathers data by scraping websites and does basic word processing.
+This script gathers headlines/media data from various sources.

 ##### HeadlineEmbeddings

-This uses a model to extract the features from headlines.
+Creates and trains a model to predict stock prices based on headlines.

 ##### TrendPrediction